LittleGreenViper/LGV_MeetingServer/README.md

 The server is designed to allow you to write "modules," that can connect to multiple servers, and reformat their meeting data, into a common format, which can then be read as a "unified" set, in a common format.

-The aggregator maintains a very simple SQL database, with a common format (regardless of the format of its origins).
+The aggregator maintains a very simple SQL database, with a defined format (regardless of the format of its origins).
 Queries are then executed against that data.

 ### Reading the Data Into the System